National Assembly (Eritrea): Qualification

+The National Assembly’s term was constitutionally set at five years, with its first session required to convene within one month after a general election.
+In cases of a state of emergency, its term could be extended for up to six months by a two-thirds majority vote.

 Constitutional powers

-The President was to be elected by the members of the National Assembly for a five-year term, and a maximum of two terms, while the members of the National Assembly were to be elected directly by popular vote.
+The President of Eritrea was intended to be elected by the National Assembly from among its members, requiring an absolute majority vote.
+Candidates would need the nomination of at least 20% of the Assembly’s members, and the President’s term was set at five years, with a two-term limit.
+In the event of a vacancy, the President of the National Assembly was to serve as acting President for no more than 30 days, pending the election of a successor.
+The National Assembly also had the power to remove the President of the State by a two-thirds majority for constitutional violations, misconduct, or incapacity.

-In May 1997, a new constitution was adopted, which enabled only the 75 elected members needed in the Assembly, while 75 others from the PFDJ were nominated from the Central Committee; the members of the transitional assembly were allowed to continue until next elections were held.
+In May 1997, the new constitution was adopted, which enabled only the 75 elected members needed in the National Assembly, while 75 others from the PFDJ were nominated from the Central Committee; the members of the transitional assembly were allowed to continue until next elections were held.

 The National Assembly was scheduled to meet every six months, or at points of emergency at the behest of President and two-thirds of the members.
-The Council of State reports to the Assembly, which was set as the top most legislative body of the Constitution of Eritrea that needs to assure the fundamental rights of the citizens of the country and to ensure justice, peace and stability.
-The National Assembly was also set to oversee the Executive branch of the constitution during the regime of the transitional government.
-The other major functions of the National Assembly include approval of budgets, governing domestic and foreign policies, and regulating the policies of the council.
+The Cabinet of Ministers was to report to the National Assembly, which was set as the top most legislative body of the Constitution of Eritrea, and needed to assure the fundamental rights of the citizens of the country and to ensure justice, peace and stability.
+The National Assembly was also set to oversee the Executive Branch of the government during the regime of the transitional government.
+The other major functions of the National Assembly included the approval of budgets, governing domestic and foreign policies, and regulating the policies of the Cabinet of Ministers.

+The President of the National Assembly was intended to be elected by an absolute majority of all members during the first meeting of each five-year session, as outlined in Article 34 of the unimplemented 1997 Constitution.
+The President's role was to convene and preside over sessions, oversee the operations of standing and ad hoc committees, and supervise the Secretariat of the National Assembly during recess.
+The President could be removed by an absolute majority vote of the Assembly.